Read Autumn — Chapter 5 here.

 “Um,” I answered, “Okay.
 I won’t bring her in the house, but I want her with me, so I will keep her in the car. it is a long way away and I don’t like going that far alone.”

 Elizabeth said that was fine, we said our goodbyes, and got off the phone.
 I didn’t say anything at the time, we had known each other for years and it wasn’t worth a disagreement, but the request irritated me.
 I didn’t so much mind not bringing Autumn in the house, but I was, after all, helping them out; allowing the dog to visit seemed a small concession for the assistance.

-I knew though, that Elizabeth’s husband was picky about cleanliness, pickier even than I, which says a lot because I’m pretty particular in that regard. it is one of the reasons my dog got baths every few days.
+I knew though, that Elizabeth’s husband was picky about cleanliness, pickier even than I (Which is saying a lot because I’m pretty particular in that regard.
+It is one of the reasons my dog got baths every few days).
 It was only years later after their divorce that I understood some of the difficulties going on in their marriage, and I’m glad I didn’t make an issue out of it at the time.

 Pingback: Autumn — Chapter 5 « Lara Gardner's Weblog

 You go Lara.
 Write, just keep writing………… “Writing is a form of therapy; sometimes I wonder how all those who do not write, compose, or paint can manage to escape the madness, melancholia, the panic and fear which is inherent in a human situation.”
 Graham Greene Yup bill

 Pingback: Autumn — Chapter 7 « Lara Gardner's Weblog